 - Failure to follow the above instructions related to the integrity of the exam will be investigated in accordance with the Senate Policy on Academic Honesty*.

 What about after the exam?

 If you finish early, please gather all your belongings and leave as quietly as possible.
-If you need to wait for a ride or for your classmates to finish, feel free to return to the sheltered waiting area in the Aviva Centre and wait there.
-The sheltered area is open until 10:30pm and will have a security guard on site.
+If you need to wait for a ride or for your classmates to finish, feel free to return to the sheltered waiting area at Sobeys Stadium and wait there.
+The sheltered area is open until 10:30 p.m. and will have a security guard on site.
 You are encouraged to wait for a ride or classmates in the secured waiting area.